 The measures PMD has adopted to manage identified conflicts are further summarized below.
 We consider them appropriate to our efforts to take reasonable care that, in relation to each identified potential conflict of interest, we act impartially to avoid a material risk of harming clients’ interests.

 Procedures: We have adopted appropriate procedures throughout our business to manage potential conflicts of interest.
-Our representatives, associates and employees receive guidance and training in these procedures and they are subject to monitoring and review processes.
+Where considered necessary, our representatives, associates and employees receive guidance and training in these procedures and they are subject to monitoring and review processes.
 There are specific measures and consequences in place for non-compliance with our conflict of interest policy.

 Confidentiality Barriers: Our representatives, associates and employees respect the confidentiality of client information and disclose or use it with circumspect.
 No such information may be disclosed to a third party without the written consent of a client.

 Monitoring: The key individual or compliance officer in charge of supervision and monitoring of this policy will regularly provide feedback on all related matters.
 The policy will be reviewed annually.